-As an intuitive reason for these results, we describe the following two roles of DNNs.
+As intuitive reasons for these results, we discuss the following two roles of DNNs.
 First, a model by DNNs, which is a composition of several transforms, is suitable for decomposing non-smooth functions into simple elements.
-We begin with a simple example.
-Let us consider the indicator function $\mone_{S^{D-1}}:\R^D \to \R$ of the unit sphere $S^{D-1} \subset \R^D$; that is, $\mone_{S^{D-1}}(x) = 1$ when $ x \in S^{D-1}$, and $\mone_{S^{D-1}}(x) = 0$ otherwise.
+Let us begin with considering a simple example of the indicator function $\mone_{S^{D-1}}:\R^D \to \R$ of the unit sphere $S^{D-1} \subset \R^D$; that is, $\mone_{S^{D-1}}(x) = 1$ when $ x \in S^{D-1}$, and $\mone_{S^{D-1}}(x) = 0$ otherwise.
 Although $\mone_{S^{D-1}}(x)$ is discontinuous, DNNs can approximate $\mone_{S^{D-1}}(x)$ without a loss of efficiency from the discontinuity.
 Note that the function has the form $\mone_{S^{D-1}}(x) = \mone_{\{\cdot \geq 0\}} \circ h(x)$ with a certain smooth function $h(x)$ and a step function $\mone_{\{\cdot \geq 0\}}$, such as $\mone_{\{\cdot \geq 0\}}(x) = 1$ for $x \geq 0$ and $\mone_{\{\cdot \geq 0\}}(x) = 0$ otherwise.
-The multi-transform structure of DNNs plays an important role: a first transform approximates $h(x)$, and a second transform approximates $\mone_{\{\cdot \geq 0\}}$, following which the entire DNN model consists of a composite function of the two transforms.
+The multi-transform structure of DNNs plays an important role: a first transform approximates $h(x)$, and a second one $\mone_{\{\cdot \geq 0\}}$, following which the entire DNN model consists of a composite function of the two transforms.
 Owing to the composition, DNNs can approximate $\mone_{S^{D-1}}$ as if it were a smooth function.
-Second, the activation function of DNNs plays a significant role in representing a step function.
+Second, the activation function of DNNs plays a significant role.
 Several common activation functions, such as the sigmoid and rectified linear unit (ReLU) activations, can easily approximate a step function with an arbitrarily small error.
-The general conditions for achieving the approximation are explained in Assumption \ref{asmp:activation} below.
+The general conditions for achieving the approximation are explained in Assumption \ref{asmp:activation} in Section \ref{sec:DNN}.